 On behalf of the Board of Directors, the Audit Committee oversees Everspin's financial reporting process for which management has responsibility.
 Ernst & Young LLP, our independent registered public accounting firm, was responsible for performing an independent audit of our consolidated financial statements and for expressing an opinion as to the conformity of the consolidated financial statements with accounting principles generally accepted in the United States of America.
 The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2019, with management of our company.
 The Audit Committee has discussed with Ernst & Young LLP, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB").
-The Audit Committee has also received the written disclosures and the letter from Ernst & Young LLP as required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+The Audit Committee has also received the written disclosures and the letter from Ernst & Young LLP as required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with Ernst & Young LLP their independence.
+Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.